 - MC service client 1 is authorized to initiate a preconfigured group regroup procedure.

-- MC service client 1 is aware of a suitable MC service group whose configuration has been preconfigured in the MC service UEs of the group members who will be regrouped.
+- MC service client 1 is aware of a suitable preconfigured MC service group whose configuration has been preconfigured in the MC service UEs of the group members who will be regrouped.

 - In order to be aware whether a group is currently regrouped, the MC service server is subscribed to the group configuration in the GMS.